satanas/cards-server/DEFINITIONS.md

 ## Gameplay

+* Server sends 'battlefield' to all players with the status of each card in the enemy's battlefield (unsick, unused, etc)
 * Server sends 'turn' to the player with the current turn.
 This contains player statuses and one card drawn from the deck
 * Server sends 'wait' to the others players with player statuses
 * Player in turn can: